NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 So I'm putting it here just in case you talk to someone who uses it.
 Now you don't have to interrupt them to find out what on earth they are talking about!

-Subsequent to that initial ResBaz event we were commissioned to expand and enhance that material into a full day hands on course.
+Subsequent to that initial ResBaz event we were commissioned by NeCTAR to expand and enhance that material into a full day hands on course.

 So some of our foundations precede the online NeCTAR training material created by Intersect.
 We had to aligned the two by changing our material.
 Which we were only able to do after Intersect published their training.